 Your true self wants you to live in balance and ease with your life.
-No more exhaustion.
-To align with the flow of your life and the universe is not an effort.
+No more exhaustion and drained energy.
+Aligning with the flow of your life and the universe is not an effort.

 What the universe has in store for you, is something you don’t have to push for or get.

 On the other hand, your ego wants to your strive and push, fight and do what you were told is the best for you, or how success looks like when it’s hard earned.

 Here is your chance to align with your true self to maintain that life balance.